Porte du Peyrou

 The Porte du Peyrou is a triumphal arch in Montpellier, in southern France.
 It is situated at the eastern end of the Jardin de Peyrou, a park near the center of the city.

 The arch was designed by François Dorbay, after the model of the Porte Saint-Denis in Paris.
 Its construction was completed in 1693.
 Its rusticated surface is crowned by a Doric entablature, suitable to a martial monument.
-Its later panels in bas-relief and inscriptions glorifying King Louis XIV of France were added in 1715.
+Its later panels in bas-relief and inscriptions glorifying King Louis XIV were added in 1715.

 These reliefs show four major events from the reign of Louis XIV, rendered as allegories: